 The XFastTrie is a vast-even exponential-improvement over the BinaryTrie in terms of query time, but the add(x) and remove(x) operations are still not terribly fast.
-Furthermore, the space usage, $O(n \cdot w)$ , is higher than the other SSet implementations described in this book, which all use O(n) space.
-These two problems are related; if n add(x) operations build a structure of size $n \cdot w$ , then the add(x) operation requires at least on the order of w time (and space) per operation.
+Furthermore, the space usage, $O(n \cdot w)$, is higher

 The YFastTrie, discussed next, simultaneously improves the space and speed of XFastTries.
 A YFastTrie uses an XFastTrie, xft, but only stores O(n/w) values in xft.
 In this way, the total space used by xft is only O(n).
 Furthermore, only one out of every w add(x) or remove(x) operations in the YFastTrie results in an add(x) or remove(x) operation in xft.
-By doing this, the average cost incurred by calls to xft's add(x) and remove(x) operations is only constant.
+By doing this, the average cost incurred by calls to xft's add(x) and remove(x)

 The obvious question becomes: If xft only stores n/w elements, where do the remaining n(1-1/w) elements go?
 These elements move into secondary structures, in this case an extended version of treaps (Section 7.2).
 There are roughly n/w of these secondary structures so, on average, each of them stores O(w) items.
-Treaps support logarithmic time SSet operations, so the operations on these treaps will run in $O(\log w)$ time, as required.
+Treaps support logarithmic time SSet operations, so the operations on these treaps will run in $O(\log w)$ time, as re-

 More concretely, a YFastTrie contains an XFastTrie, xft, that contains a random sample of the data, where each element appears in the sample independently with probability 1/w.
-For convenience, the value $2^w - 1$ , is always contained in xft.
+For convenience, the value $2^{w} - 1$, is always contained in xft.
 Let $x_0 < x_1 < \cdots < x{k-1}$ denote the elements stored in xft.
-Associated with each element, $x_i$ , is a treap, $t_i$ , that stores all values in the range $x{i-1} + 1, \ldots, x_i$ .
-This is illustrated in Figure 13.7.
+Associated with each element, x_i , is a treap, t_i , that stores all values in the range $x{i-1} + 1, ..., x_i$.
+This is illustrated in than the other SSet implementations described in this book, which all use O(n) space.
+These two problems are related; if n add(x) operations build a structure of size $n \cdot w$, then the add(x) operation requires at least operations is only constant.